krr-up/t-asprin/README.md

-# A system for temporal ASP with Preferences combining asprin meta-programming ⌚🫶🏼
+# A system for temporal ASP with Preferences combining asprin and meta-programming ⌚🫶🏼

 This repository contains a prototype system t-asprin for temporal ASP with Preferences.